andreinitescu/XFItemsControl/README.md

 By default, `ItemsControl` uses a `StackLayout` to position the items.
 You don't need to set the `ItemsLayout` property if all you need is stacking items vertically.

+Being able to easily switch between how items are positioned can be extremely handy when you have a UI like a file explorer for example.
+The `Layout` makes it share and reuse layout logic.

 If the items layout template needs to be a more complicated hierarchy where the actual layout control is not the root, you need to set `IsItemsHost` property so that `ItemsControl` knows which is the actual layout where to add the items created by `ItemsSource` and `ItemTemplate`.

 It's not necessary to to set `IsItemsHost=True` if the root element of the data template is a `Layout<View>` derived class: